Samkth123/KTH-md/Growth/session 10 Alba Health/Session 9 guest lecture.md

 Detect gut imbalances early

-when did you get your funding? like how many users did you have then
+when did you get your funding? like how many users did you have then? and did you hire before or after funding? if before how did you pay?

+how many users and employees did you have before funding and how did you pay them?